-Back in the day, before lawyers became all about the billable hour, form documents, and transaction, the trusted family lawyer was who mom and pop turned to for guidance throughout life's ups and downs.
+Back in the day, before lawyers became all about form documents and transaction, mom and pop turned to the trusted family lawyer for guidance throughout life's ups and downs.

-As firms grew and became more focused on billable hours and profit centers, the personal relationship began to fall by the way-side.
+As as law firms grew and became more focused on billable hours and profit centers, the personal relationship began to fall by the wayside.

-And, in the early 90s, planning with living trusts became so popular that every lawyer and his brother decided to start dabbling in Wills and Trusts and the practice soon became about fill in the blank form documents.
+And, in the early 90s, planning with living trusts became so popular that every lawyer and his brother decided to start dabbling in Wills and Trusts and the practice soon became about impersonal fill-in-the-blank-form documents.

-Consider this traditional experience - you’ll go in and meet with a lawyer who will prepare standard form documents for you and you’ll sign the documents, feeling relieved that you’ve got that taken care of.
+Consider this common experience - you’ll go in and meet with a lawyer who will prepare standard form documents for you and you’ll sign the documents, feeling relieved that you’ve taken care of such important matters.

 You might remember your lawyer said something about moving your bank accounts into the trust.
 So you’ll go to the bank, forget what you were supposed to do, call your lawyer’s office, get a voicemail, have to leave the bank and wait for a call back, (which takes several hours at least and sometimes days) and by that time, you’ll have gotten busy with other things and never get around to moving that bank account.

 A few weeks later, you’ll get a bill in the mail for $67.50 for 15 minutes of your lawyer’s time for answering a couple of questions.
 You’ll make a mental note – don’t call the lawyer ever again.